BrownBiomechanics/Autoscoper/Documentation/transforms.md

 ### Spatial referencing

-Spatial referencing data is used to encode voxel to world unit resolution (also referred to as pixel/voxel spacing), origin, and orientation.
-In DICOM format, the spatial referencing can be retrieved from the DICOM header meta data.
-In MATLAB, the [`imref3d`](https://www.mathworks.com/help/images/ref/imref3d.html) function can be constructed from the DICOM meta data to store the intrinsic spatial relationship.
+Spatial referencing defines the relationship between voxel coordinates in image space and their corresponding positions in world space.
+This includes encoding voxel-to-world unit resolution (also known as pixel/voxel spacing), the origin, and orientation of the dataset.

+In the DICOM format, spatial referencing information is embedded in the DICOM header metadata.
+In MATLAB, the [`imref3d`](https://www.mathworks.com/help/images/ref/imref3d.html) function can be constructed using this metadata to store the intrinsic spatial relationships.

-Transforming between image space and world space results in proportional changes in the image volume:
+Transforming data between image space and world space involves proportional adjustments to the image volume, as shown in the matrix below:

 ```{image} https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/transforms_Image_to_world_space.png
 :align: center
 :alt: Image space to World Space
 ```

-The matrix shown above can be used to convert from image space to world space, where `P_{x,y,z}` represents pixel spacing along each axis, and `O_{x,y,z}` is the origin for each respective dimension.
+In the matrix shown above, `P_{x,y,z}` represents the pixel spacing along each axis, while `O_{x,y,z}` defines the origin for each dimension.

-When importing DICOM data into Slicer, a spatial referencing transform is automatically applied to a CT image volume based on the header metadata in the DICOM header.
-Note the RAS anatomical orientation and +X, +Y, +Z (red/green/blue) axes indicators.
+When importing DICOM data into 3D Slicer, a spatial referencing transform is automatically applied to the CT image volume.
+This transform is derived from the DICOM header metadata and aligns the data to Slicer’s RAS anatomical orientation system, with the +X, +Y, and +Z directions corresponding to the red, green, and blue axes, respectively.

 ```{image} https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/transforms_Slicer_DICOM_data.png
 :align: center
 :alt: DICOM Data Loaded into Slicer
 ```

-Spatial referencing information of a volume in Slicer can be viewed in the Volume Information drop down of the Volumes module.
+The spatial referencing information of a volume in Slicer can be inspected in the **Volume Information** section of the **Volumes** module.
+This provides detailed metadata, including spacing, origin, and orientation.

 ```{image} https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/transforms_Volume_spatial_info.png
 :align: center